Mars Surveyor '98

 Mars Surveyor '98 was a mission in NASA's Mars Exploration Program that launched the Mars Climate Orbiter and the Mars Polar Lander to the planet Mars.
 The mission was to study the Martian weather, climate, water and carbon dioxide (CO2) budget, to understand the reservoirs, behavior, and atmospheric role of volatiles and to search for evidence of long-term and episodic climate changes.
 The Mars Polar Lander also carried two surface-penetrator probes for the New Millennium Program's Deep Space 2 mission.
 Both spacecraft were launched in 1998 and both were lost.

 Spacecraft

 Orbiter

-The orbiter was lost due to a miscalculation in trajectory caused by an unintended and undetected mismatch between metric and English units of measurement.
+The orbiter was lost due to a miscalculation in trajectory caused by an unintended and undetected mismatch between metric and imperial units of measurement.
 The use of metric units as well as the data formats to employ were specified in a navigation software interface specification (SIS) published by JPL in 1996.
 Despite this, the flight operations team at Lockheed Martin provided impulse data in English units of pound-force seconds rather than newton seconds.
 These values were incorrect by a factor of 4.45 (1 lbf = 4.45 N).
 This caused erroneous course corrections that caused the orbiter to descend too low in Mars's atmosphere.
 The vehicle either burned up or bounced off into space.